What to wear?

 Do you bring baskets and wraps to newborn shoots?

-No I don't.
+Not usually.
 My sessions are very much unposed and natural.
 I really focus on connection in my sessions and we can definitely achieve that with you holding your baby.
-No need for props.
+I do have some beautiful neutral coloured wraps and am more than happy to bring them along upon request.

 What time are indoor sessions?